Poulpes/onboarding/README.md

 We've been trying some other tools (GitHub issues, Jira, etc.) but Trello feels the more practical/convenient/simple to collaborate on each project and to onboard client in the project management process.

 #### Slack
-We use Slack... a lot for internal communications *(project related, agency related, life related, etc.) and with :
+We use Slack... a lot for internal communications *(project related, agency related, life related, etc.)* and even for external communication with some clients.
 - You'll be invited to join our slack: https://les-poulpes.slack.com/ with your *@poulpe.co* address.
 - Be sure to download the Desktop App (https://slack.com/intl/fr-fr/downloads/osx)
 - Be sure to setup your profiles with your B&W profile picture *(see before_action ☝️)*.

 #### Email
-For external communication and various account creation you'll be using a Communication with client
+For external communication and various services, you'll be using your *first_name@poulpe.co*.
+You shoEmails are managed with GSuite.

 #### Drive